Chris Quigley's Oracy Framework for EYFS to KS3

 What is Oracy?

-Oracy is the disciplined art of speaking and listening—where thinking, language, expression, and collaboration come together to shape understanding and communication.
-It includes both verbal and non-verbal elements and spans a variety of interactions, from formal presentations to collaborative discussions.
-To Learn more...
+Oracy is the disciplined art of speaking and listening, where thinking, language, expression, and collaboration come together to shape understanding and communication.
+It includes both verbal and non-verbal elements and spans a variety of interactions, from formal presentations to collaborative classroom discussions.

 Read: Complete Guide to Teaching Oracy from EYFS to KS3